 ADD A SPOT

-Unmissable in the channel of Petite Terre, a few meters from the beach
+Can’t miss them in the channel of Petite Terre, sometimes a few meters only from the beach.

 You must be logged in to post a comment.

 Made up of two main islands and many small islets and reefs, Antigua and Barbuda has one of the richest marine ecosystems in the Lesser Antilles.
 The country provide dozens of good snorkeling spots, from coral reefs to shipwrecks, mangroves and sandbanks where stingray abound.
 In nearshore shallow w (...)

 Made up of a main island and fifty uninhabited islets, Martinique is the southernmost region of the French West Indies.
 Martinique is famous for snorkeling with green sea turtles, especially in the shallow coves of the southwestern part of the island.
 But you will find all along its coastline dozens (...)